Diversity and Inclusion

 A former student’s view of LGBT+ in business: The direction of diversity and my hopes for the future of LGBT+ in business

 - Why diversity is more than just being different, and what CEOs can do about it?

 - Beyond gender diversity

-- Women in Leadership: A forum which speaks to Henley’s external audience on key gender diversity matters through a series of events centred on current issues and trends.
+- Women in Leadership: A forum which speaks to Henley’s external audience on key gender diversity matters through a series of events centered on current issues and trends.

 - The 1752 Group, aimed at ending sexual misconduct in higher education.